toshipiazza/LLVMCFG/mid-project.md

 ## Current Progress

-A website has been made outlining the high-level overview of our project.
+A website has been made outlining the high-level overview of our project, found [here](https://toshipiazza.github.io/LLVMCFG/).
 A checklist for the deliverables for our project include:

 - [ ] construct a basic block pass which instruments each conditional branch